-You set up your outfits and build your look around that before researching photographers who shoot your type*.
-For instance, you wouldn’t go to a gritty photographer if you wanted a network glossed look – even if you like the gritty photographer’s photos!
+You set up your outfits and build your look around that before researching photographers who shoot your type.
+For instance, you wouldn’t go to a gritty photographer if you wanted a network “glossy” look – even if you like the gritty photographer’s photos!

 Interview a minimum of 4-5 photographers.
 Just because you like their photos doesn’t mean you’ll have a connection with them.
 If you connect with the photographer you are going to have a much better headshot that makes you feel confident.
 Communicate with them about your marketing strategy and they’ll know exactly what you want.
 This is much better than going for the most trendy or inexpensive photographer who won’t shoot photos tailored for you.

 I just recently shot with Peter Konerko.
 Everything was planned out from the outfit to the location.
 I even sent him an email with photos that he took that I really liked, or photographers that were similar to the style I was looking for.
 That way he had a clear message to collaborate with.

 You don’t just want a pretty picture.
 You want something actionable.
-This doesn’t mean you shouldn’t “be yourself’ at your session!
-Of course you want to be yourself in the photos, just not “putting on” a character.
+This doesn’t mean you shouldn’t “be yourself” at your session!
+Of course you want to be yourself in the photos, but not be “putting on” a character.
 Think of it as bringing yourself to a role and a way to get out of your head if you happen to be feeling stuck.
 By doing a little homework you can find a way to be you, but you in a specific, actionable situation, instead of you posing for the camera.